Skip to main content

 • Be a Workspace member.

-• Set up Deployment via Self-Hosted to connect environments to your Cloud Account.
+• Have configured Deployment via Self-Hosted to connect environments to your Cloud Account.

-• If your account is Enterprise and the administrator decides that users should manage access to
+• If your account is Enterprise and the administrator requires users to manage access to

 SCM